eth-easl/orion/README.md

 The _Scheduler_ polls these queues and schedules operations based on their resource requirements and their priority.
 See [ARCHITECTURE](ARCHITECTURE.md) for more details on the system and the scheduling policy.

 Orion expects that each submitted job has a file where all of its operations, along with their profiles and Straming Multiprocessor (SM) requirements are listed.
 See [PROFILE](PROFILE.md) for detailed instructions on how to profile a client applications, and how to generate the profile files.

-## Example

-We have set up a docker image: [fotstrt/orion-ae](https://hub.docker.com/repository/docker/fotstrt/orion-ae/general) with all packages pre-installed.
-Alternatively, follow the instructions on the 'setup' directory, and check [INSTALL](INSTALL.md), to install Orion and its dependencies.

-See [PROFILE](PROFILE.md) to generate profiling files for each workload.
-Create a json file containing all the info for the workloads that are about to share the GPU.
-See examples under 'artifact_evaluation/example'.

-The file 'launch_jobs.py' is responsible for spawning the scheduler and the application thread(s).

 ## Project Structure
 ```